TotallyInformation/node-red-contrib-uibuilder/templates/iife-blank-client/README.md

 ## Folders

-The root folder contains this file.
-It can be used for other things **but** it will not be served up in the Node-RED web server. _Either_ the `src` or the `dist` folder are served up (along with all of their sub-folders).
-So the root and any other root sub-folders can be used mostly however you like.
+* `/` - The root folder contains this file.
+It can be used for other things **but** it will not be served up in the Node-RED web server.
+* `/src/` - the default folder that serves files as web resources.
+However, this can be changed to a different folder if desired.
+* `/dist/` - the default folder for serving files as web resources where a build step is used.
+In that case, the `/src` folder is the source used by the build tool and `/dist` is the destination for the build (the "distribution" folder).
+* `/routes/` - This folder can contain `.js` files defining routing middleware for uibuilder's ExpressJS web server.
+* `/api/` - This folder can contain `.js` files defining REST API's specific to this uibuilder instance.

+The above folders will all pre-exist for the built-in uibuilder templates.
+The folders can safely be removed if not needed but one folder must exist to serve the web resources from (this cannot be the root folder).

+The template only has files in the root and `src` folders.
+The `src` folder is the default used by uibuilder to serve up files to clients.

 One reserved item in the root folder however will be a `package.json` file.
 This will be used in the future to help with build/compile steps.
 You can still use it yourself, just bear in mind that a future version of uibuilder will make use it as well.
 If you need to have any development packages installed to build your UI, don't forget to tell `npm` to save them as development dependencies not normal dependencies.

-Two sub-folders are included.

-The template only has files in the `src` folder.
-That folder is the default used by uibuilder to serve up files to clients.

 The `dist` folder should be used if you have a build step to convert your source code to something that browsers understand.
 So if you are using a build (compile) step to produce your production code, ensure that it is configured to use the `dist` folder as the output folder and that it creates at least an `index.html` file.

-You can switch between the `src` and `dist` folders using the matching setting in the Editor.
+You can switch between the `src` and `dist` (or other) folders using the matching setting in the Editor.
 See uibuilder's advanced settings tab.

 Also note that you can use **linked** folders and files in this folder structure.
-This can be handy if you want to maintain your code in a different folder somewhere or if your default build process needs to use sub-folders other than `src` and `dist`.
-(Though as of v6, you can specify any sub-folder to be served)
+This can be handy if you want to maintain your code in a different folder somewhere or if your default build process needs to use sub-folders other than `src` and `dist`.(Though as of v6, you can specify any sub-folder to be served)

 ## Files in this template

-* `package.json`: Defines the basic structure, name, description of the project and defines any local development dependencies if any.
+* `package.json`: REQUIRED.
+Defines the basic structure, name, description of the project and defines any local development dependencies if any.
+Also works with `npm` allowing the installation of dev packages (such as build or linting tools).
 * `README.md`: This file.
+Change this to describe your web app and provide documentation for it.
+* `.eslintrc.js`: A pre-configured configuration for the ESLINT tool.
+Helps when writing front-end code.
+* `LICENSE`: A copy of the Apache 2.0 license.
+Replace with a different license if needed.
+Always license your code.
+Apache 2.0 matches the licensing of uibuilder.
-* `src/index.html`: Contains your basic HTML and will be the file loaded and displayed in the browser when going to the uibuilder defined URL.
+* `src/index.html`: REQUIRED.
+Contains your basic HTML and will be the file loaded and displayed in the browser when going to the uibuilder defined URL.
 * `src/index.js`: Contains all of the logic for your UI.
 It must be linked to in the html file.
+Optional.
 * `src/index.css`: Contains your custom CSS for styling.
 It must be linked to in the html file.
+Optional.

 Note that only the `package.json` and `index.html` files are actually _required_. uibuilder will not function as expected without them.